Book Review:

 is owner of the name Canned Heat and is custodian of their

 present and future blues.
-For more info on the book,
+"Living

-the Blues" is available at book stores and at amazon.com
+the Blues" is available at book stores and at amazon.com.